hilbix/mc/README.md

 For the really impatient:
 - Following steps are needed to run Spigot including plugins DynMap (and WorldEdit):
-- Create a new blank user on a Debian Jessie with all neccessary prerequisites installed.
+- Create a new blank user on a Debian Jessie 64 bit with all neccessary prerequisites installed.
 - Enter that user somehow.
 Then do:

 ```